 Take the funicular to the top of Cerro San Cristobal for incredible views, especially on clear days (just after rain is when the views are best).

 The sight of the city stretched out below, framed by steep mountains thousands of feet high, is one of the highlights of any visit to the city.

 Santiago is a clean, modern city that is easy to get around.
 Take the metro to the San Domingo artisan market to stock up on souvenirs and have lunch in one of the outdoor cafes.

-For restaurants and nightlife, head to the Bellavista neighborhood, where Calle Pio Nono and the parallel Calle Constitucion are lined with entertainment and dining options.
+Head to the Bellavista neighborhood for restaurants and nightlife, where Calle Pio Nono and the parallel Calle Constitucion are lined with entertainment and dining options.

-For a great day trip, head out to one (or more) of the many wineries in the nearby Maipo valley, one of the centers of Chile’s wine growing industry.
+For a great day trip, head out to one (or more) of the many wineries in the nearby Maipo Valley, one of Chile’s wine-growing industry centers.

 There is no shortage of things to do in Santiago!